Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 Key Attractions at Batu Caves Temple

-Thaipusam takes place around January of February.
+Thaipusam takes place around January or February.

-On quiet days, few tourists are milling around.
-During the Thaipusam Festival, the vast space is filled with hundreds of thousands of worshippers taking part – and tens of thousands watching.
+During the Thaipusam Festival, however, the vast space is filled with hundreds of thousands of worshippers taking part and tens of thousands watching.

-Cultural Shock: During the festivals, devotees and pilgrims carry shrines on their backs and have their skin, mouth, and tongue with things like hooks, skewers, and spears.
-This act of penance is a devotion to Lord Murugan for prayers answered.
+Cultural Shock: During the festivals, devotees and pilgrims carry shrines on their backs and have their skin, mouth, and tongue with hooks, skewers, and spears.

 Batu Caves Temple - Malaysia Most Sacred Hindu Temple